hanshoi/react-template/examples/bower-sass/README.md

 # Bower-Sass
 Example of using bower and SASS with react, also bootstrap added as a novelty.

+We are also using AJAX for getting countries list from server after component did mount.

 ## Install
 Install all required stuff for js and python by using make file.
 `make install`